tandasat/HyperPlatform/README.md

 -----------
 HyperPlatform is designed to be easy to read and extend by researchers, especially those who are familiar with Windows.
 For instance:
-- HyperPlatform run on Windows 7, 8.1 and 10 in both 32 and 64 bit architectures
+- HyperPlatform runs on Windows 7, 8.1 and 10 in both 32 and 64 bit architectures
   without any special configuration (except for enabling Intel-VT technology).
 - HyperPlatform compiles in Visual Studio and can be debugged though Windbg just like a regular software driver.